laurent22/joplin/readme/welcome/1_welcome_to_joplin.md

 * * *

-A lot more is possible including adding code samples, math formulas or checkbox lists - see the [Markdown documentation](https://joplin.cozic.net/#markdown) for more information.
+A lot more is possible including adding code samples, math formulaes or checkbox lists - see the [Markdown documentation](https://joplin.cozic.net/#markdown) for more information.

 ## Organising your notes